golemfoundation/wildland-client/plugins/jira/README.md

                        [--project-name <project-name>] \
                        [--project-name <project-name>]
 ```
 - `--workspace-url` parameter specifies address of the REST endpoint of your _Jira Work Management Cloud site_ which will be queried for issues.
-For example https://<your site name>.atlassian.net/rest/api/2.
-The plugin works with version 2 and 3 of the API.
+For example https://{your site name}.atlassian.net/rest/api/2.
+The plugin works only with version v2 of Jira REST API.
 - `--username` parameter specifies Jira username
 - `--personal-token` parameter specifies your Personal Access Token generated in the previous steps.
 - `--project-name` is optional, multiple can be provided; when defined, only issues associated with the project (or projects) will be mounted.
 By default, all issues from the projects accessible by the user in the given _Jira Work Management Cloud site_ will be exposed.